NolanTrem/Columbia-3083/README.md

 # Columbia-3083
-A collection of lab reports and example work from EE3083 Electronic Circuits Laboratory
+This repository will serve as a collection of lab reports, example work, and further exploration based on labs from from an electronic circuits laboratory course.